abrookins/andrewbrookins.com/_posts/2018-07-04-using-windows-10-and-the-surface-book-2-for-web-development.md

 The experiment went okay.
 The many things I love about the device and the aspects of Windows 10 that improve on areas of macOS balance out my crushed dream of using WSL, without a VM, and the i5 model.
 I don’t plan on going back to macOS, though my MacBook Pro, with its terrible keyboard, remains on a shelf in the closet.
 My wife forbade me to sell it because she’s betting I’ll be back within six months.

 Despite the fact that I plan on sticking with Windows, I can’t really say “If you are a web developer currently using a Mac to work with open-source tools, go out and buy a Windows machine.”
 I ran into trouble along the way, which I will describe.
-So beware: if you choose this path, it may not be easy.
+So beware: if you choose this path, it probably won't be easy.

 Still, I’m well into my second month using Windows and a Linux VM for 100% of my software development tasks, both for my day job and for hobby coding, and I’m happy with the setup.
 The Surface Book 2 is also better than an iPad Pro up for the things I want to do with a tablet, and I’ve never run out of battery in public.